Suvoo/WorldTime_App/README.md

 # World Time App

-An app which helps to view the different time zones around the world in 24 hrs format.
+An app which helps to view the different time zones around the world in 24 hrs format made with youtube channel netninjas

 ## Getting Started